Thai court ousts 3 Cabinet members found guilty of sedition

 Another prominent person convicted Wednesday was Suthep Thaugsuban, a former deputy prime minister who helped found the People’s Democratic Reform Committee, which led the demonstrations against the elected government of then-Prime Minister Yingluck Shinawatra.
 Instability caused by the street protests led to the Thai army staging a coup in 2014 and keeping power until 2019.

 Suthep and the Cabinet ministers each received prison sentences ranging from five to about seven years.
+Another prominent defendant, Suwit Thongprasert, who was a Buddhist monk known as Buddha Issara during the protests, was sentenced to 4 years and 8 months in prison.
+All were remanded into custody pending appeals procedures.

 “We are prepared.
 Whatever happens, will happen,” Suthep said outside the court.
 “But I have to assure you that the protest leaders and those who share our same belief, that we are fighting for our country and our land.
 We firmly believe in responsibility in our actions and not violating the law.”